steadylearner/Rust-Full-Stack/README.md

 ## The reason to use this repository

+**Everything is simple with examples but it is not easy to make it with Rust.**

 1. Rust is fast and strongly typed language with many benefits.
 2. But, it takes long time to compile.
 You can't be sure your code will satisfy the compiler or not.
 3. So use the examples here as your starting points.